Plane prepares to take off for first UK satellite launch

 The latest mission will see a repurposed Virgin Atlantic Boeing 747 aircraft carrying a rocket take off from Cornwall in southwestern England from around 10:15 p.m.
 (2215 GMT; 5:15 p.m.
 EST) on Monday.
 Around an hour into the flight, the plane will release the rocket at 35,000 feet (around 10,000 meters) over the Atlantic Ocean to the south of Ireland.

-The rocket will then take several small satellites for mixed civil and defense use into orbit, while the plane returns to Cornwall.
+The rocket will then take nine small satellites for mixed civil and defense use into orbit, while the plane returns to Cornwall.
+Some of the satellites are meant for U.K. defense monitoring, while others are for businesses such as those working in navigational technology.
+One Welsh company is looking to manufacture materials such as electronic components in space.

 The launch was originally planned for late last year, but it was postponed because of technical and regulatory issues.